newrelic/newrelic-python-agent/PROCESS.rst

     newrelic/__init__.py

-The agent uses a version number consisting of 4 digits.
+The agent uses a version number consisting of 4 digits in the form ``A.B.C.D``.
 These represent:

 * Major version number.
 * Minor version number.